The plain answer

 | Inventory & check-in / out | £75–£200 per visit | £120–£280 | Independent inventory clerk, photographs, schedule of condition.
 Critical for deposit dispute defence.
 Skipping this is the #1 reason landlords lose TDS adjudications. |

 | Periodic inspection | £50–£100 per visit | £80–£140 | Property visit every 3–6 months with written report.
-Required to spot Awaab’s Law hazards (damp / mould) before they trigger statutory deadlines. |
+Catches damp and mould early — an HHSRS hazard and a Section 11 repairing liability today, and the kind of report Awaab’s Law timescales will clock once they reach the private rented sector. |

 | Setup / onboarding | £100–£300 one-off | £150–£500 | New-instruction admin: bringing your property onto their system.
 Increasingly common since Tenant Fees Act 2019 cut the tenant fee revenue stream. |

-| Section 8 / Section 21 / Form 6A | £150–£500 per notice | £250–£750 | Drafting and serving the notice (not court / bailiff fees).
-After 1 May 2026 Section 21 is abolished, the same agents will charge for Form 6A drafts under the Renters’ Rights Act. |
+| Section 8 / Section 13 notice | £150–£500 per notice | £250–£750 | Drafting and serving the notice (not court / bailiff fees).
+Section 21 was abolished on 1 May 2026, so agents now charge to draft Section 8 (Ground 8/10/11) possession and Section 13 rent-increase notices under the Renters’ Rights Act. |

 Source: aggregated from publicly published tariffs of UK national chains and ARLA Propertymark member firms (2026), GOV.UK Tenant Fees Act guidance, and TPO / Property Redress complaint files.